FionaMackenziePortfolio/FionaMackenziePortfolio.github.io/index.md

 ## Projects

-###  Green Hydrogen for Transportation  - 2022
+###  Green Hydrogen: Fuel For Transportation  - 2022
-For this project I was able to explore the use of green hydrogen as a clean energy source and I studied how it can be used for transportation in the future.
-Focused on **energy systems integration**, environmental impact, and infrastructure feasibility.
+Green hydrogen presents a promising sustainable fuel alternative, especially for the transportation sector—a major contributor to carbon emissions.
+Unlike brown, grey, or blue hydrogen, which involve fossil fuels and release harmful byproducts, green hydrogen is produced via water electrolysis powered by renewable energy, resulting in zero toxic emissions.
+One of its key advantages is that it emits only water vapor when used as fuel.
+However, challenges remain, particularly in developing efficient and safe onboard storage systems for vehicles.
+These limitations highlight the need for continued research in advanced materials and tank design.

 **Project Report:**
 <a href="Green Hydrogen.pdf" target="_blank">